 Each year we award two prizes for extended pieces of writing on contemporary, modern or historical sculpture.

-The study of sculpture encompasses a wide range of approaches, mediums, disciplines and theories, and we are open to receiving submissions relating to sculpture in the broadest possible sense.
+We are open to receiving submissions relating to sculpture in the broadest possible sense.

 Dissertation prize details